geotools/geotools/docs/user/library/data/arcsde.rst

  * server: In ESRI Direct Connect Mode a value must be given or the Direct Connect Driver will throw an error, so just put a 'none' there - any String will work!
  * port: In ESRI Direct Connect Mode the port has a String representation: `sde:oracle10g`, `sde:oracle11g:/:test`, etc. For further information check `ArcSDE connection syntax <http://webhelp.esri.com/arcgisserver/9.3/java/geodatabases/arcsde-2034353163.htm>`_ at the official ArcSDE documentation from ESRI.
  * instance: In ESRI Direct Connect Mode a value must be given or the Direct Connect Driver will throw an error, so just put a 'none' there - any String will work!
- * user: The username to authenticate with the geo database.
+ * user: The username to authenticate with the database.
- * password: The password associated with the above username for authentication with the geo database.
+ * password: The password associated with the above username for authentication with the database.

 .. note:: Be sure to assemble the password like: password@<Oracle Net Service name> for Oracle